AwfulProgammer/ajm-splunk-design-clinic/README.md

 Actually nevermind, don't read this.
+Nothing to see here.